 - mvn deploy: This command is used to deploy the package to a remote repository.

-- mvn test: This command is used to run the unit tests of the project.
+- mvn test: This command is used to run the project unit tests.

-- mvn verify: This command is used to run the integration tests of the project.
+- mvn verify: This command is used to run the project integration tests.

 - mvn site: This command is used to generate the project’s site documentation.

-- mvn help:effective-pom: This command is used to display the effective POM of the project.
+- mvn help:effective-pom: This command is used to display the project’s effective POM.

 - mvn help:describe: This command is used to display the details of a mojo.